lakshmankotiki/ToDo-List/README.md

 3. Work type of ToDo List

 # Technologies Used
-JavaScript, NodeJS, ExpressJS, EJS, HTML5 and CSS3
+JavaScript, NodeJS, ExpressJS, EJS, Mongoose, lodash, HTML5 and CSS3

 # Clone this Project
 - Clone this repository